jmokate/starwars-api/README.md

 ## Installation Insructions

-1. Download Repository
+1. Download Repository.
-2. Using the command line, navigate to root directory and run "npm i"
+2. Using the command line, navigate to root directory and run "npm i".
-3. Run 'npm start'
+3. Run "npm start".
-4. In your browser, redirect to localhost where the 'client' is running.
-(Typically http://localhost:3000/)
+4. In your browser, redirect to localhost where the application is running.
+(Typically http://localhost:3000/).
 5. Enjoy them tasty Star Wars character stats!

 ## Author